-Here are quotes from Hugh Dubberly’s email: “Teaching is always a challenge.
+Here is a quote from Hugh Dubberly’s email: “Teaching is always a challenge.
 Teaching designers, more so.
 And teaching older designers, even more so. “

 The Topic of my courses

-The topic of my courses is system thinking in UX, because my master thesis is mainly about this topic which I am fascinated about, and I found it has been barely talked about in China.
-My goal is to introduce the system thinking and system modeling methodologies to them and help them apply these methodologies into their works.
+The topic of my courses is systems thinking in UX, because my master thesis is mainly about this topic which I am fascinated about, and I found it has been barely talked about in China.
+My goal is to introduce the systems thinking and system modeling methodologies to them and help them apply these methodologies into their works.

-Some of the knowledge is derived from Hugh Dubberly’s system class, some are from my master thesis.
-I made a plan of a serious of courses related to system thinking.
+Some of the knowledge is derived from Hugh Dubberly’s systems class, some are from my master thesis.
+I made a plan for a serious of courses related to systems thinking.
 I divided the classes into four sections, each section has one or two project assignments.
 I also designed a number of choice questions to check students’ understanding of important knowledge.

 These courses are based on the model.
 Section 2 is about product-service ecology, section 3 is about the pair of the conceptual and mental model, and section 4 is for the information architecture.